-We were interested to find out how much professionals in the industry spend each month on link building.
+We were interested to find out how much professionals in the industry spend each month on link building, directly.

 To remain competitive and increase rankings, many in the industry are allocating some of their marketing budget towards link building.

-Link building costs depend on different factors.
-But the average cost for low authority links is $150 to $300 per link.
+Link building costs depend on tons of different factors.
+But the average cost for low authority links is $300 per link.

 It’s important to note that there are different factors that affect link costs.
 These include domain rating, site traffic, relevance, link placement, anchor text, and many more.

 This question focuses on the tactics that respondents used to build links and asked them to select all that apply.

 - Link exchanges: 10%